VOLTTRON/volttron/docs/source/core_services/drivers/driver_configuration/ecobee_web_driver.rst

 Documentation for Program structure can be found here: https://www.ecobee.com/home/developer/api/examples/ex11.shtml

-When using set_point for vacation, the user may specify True for the delete keyword to remove an existing vacation.
-If deleting a vacation, the value parameter should specify the name of a vacation to delete.

 When using set_point for program, specifying a program structure will create a new program.
 Otherwise, if the user has not specified resume_all, Ecobee will